monilshah23/FinTech-/Assignment_1/README.md

 Their *FREE PORTFOLIO REVIEW* service is something really impressive.
 They provide free portfolio review from their managers who analyze the investments in regards to expenses, asset allocations, performance, etc and for that one needs not to be their current client.
 [https://www.savvynewcanadians.com/justwealth-review/](https://www.savvynewcanadians.com/justwealth-review/)

 Comparing Justwealth’s pricing with competitors in the modern wealth management industry, the average fees on a mutual fund is 2% and in comparison to that Justwealth offers a low fee 0.50% for the accounts worth of $5000 - $500,000 and 0.40% on accounts worth more than $500,000.
-Along with that up to 0.25% management fees charged by the funds.
+Along with that up to 0.25% management fees are charged by the funds.
 Justwealth have a standard minimum fees of $10/month on the accounts below $25000.
 The best part of Justwealth’s pricing is they do not charge minimum on RESP accounts.

 #### The impact of fees on your investment portfolio
 [ To see just how important fees can be, consider an investor with $100,000.
 A Justwealth client would pay a low, annual management fee of 0.50%, plus (on average) an additional 0.20% in ETF management fees.
 A typical mutual fund charges 2.20%.
 What would you do with the extra money? ](https://www.justwealth.com/pricing/)